heli-xu/findSVI/README.md

 In addition, there’s a 2-in-1 wrapper with extra features:

-- `summarise_svi()`: retrieving US census data and calculate SVI for one or multiple year-state pair(s) at the same geography level.
+- `find_svi()`: retrieving US census data and calculate SVI for one or multiple year-state pair(s) at the same geography level.

 CDC/ATSDR releases SVI biannually at the counties/census tracts level for US or an individual state (which can be downloaded